shreyasbarve/shreyasbarve/README.md

 - 👯 I’m looking to collaborate on React projects and any new idea that anyone want to implement
 - 💬 Ask me about React, Material UI, Python, Java, HTML, CSS, JS
 - 🥅 Everyday Goal: Become a better person than before
-- ⚡ Fun fact: I like Anime, Manga, Manhwa, Singing
+- ⚡ Fun fact: I like Anime, Manga, Manhwa, Singing.
+I am also learning <b>Japanese</b>

 ### Connect with me: